anaapspereira/PyHIV/docs/index.rst

 ..
-PyHIV documentation master file, created by sphinx-quickstart on Thu Oct 16 13:54:45 2025.
+PyHIV documentation master file, created by sphinx-quickstart on Thu Oct 16 15:57:16 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyHIV Documentation
+PyHIV documentation
 ===================